OleHolmNielsen/Niflheim_system/docs/Slurm_operations.rst

 Graphical monitoring tools
 --------------------------

-There exist a few Open Source tools for graphical monitoring of Slurm:
+There exist a number of Open Source tools for graphical monitoring of Slurm:

+* Slurm-web_ provides a web interface on top of Slurm with intuitive graphical views, clear insights and advanced visualizations to track your jobs and monitor status of HPC supercomputers in your organization.

 * Open XDMoD_ is an open source tool to facilitate the management of high performance computing resources.